HogRed/python_fastapi/README.md

 This project is a simple FastAPI application that demonstrates basic **CRUD (Create, Read, Update, Delete)** operations for managing geometric shapes.

 > **Note:** This project was inspired by a [Real Python](https://realpython.com/courses/python-rest-apis-with-fastapi/) tutorial on FastAPI.
-> I modified and expanded parts of the original example to explore CRUD operations and API design patterns.
+> I updated and added commentary to parts of the original example to explain CRUD operations and API design patterns.
 > This repository is for **educational purposes only**.

 ---